Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - [10 Gorgeous Color Schemes for Websites](https://www.shutterstock.com/blog/10-gorgeous-color-schemes-for-websites?kw=&gclsrc=aw.ds&gclid=Cj0KCQjw2or8BRCNARIsAC_ppyaGHtDUv5oNSHP0th9gb8N6VBiGFAq-pYu1cFQFW5szceQETvoAnKgaAhwPEALw_wcB)
 - [10 Trending 2020Website Color Schemes](https://www.quicksprout.com/trending-website-color-schemes/)

 I decided on the "Scholar" colour scheme as it fitted the theme of the website and made some use of a darker blue, which had been my original intention.
-I had added the teal colour to provide another slightly brighter colour for contrast.
+I added the teal colour to provide another slightly brighter colour for contrast.
-On reflection I am pleased with the result; it isn't too playful or childish, yet isn't cold and boring.
+- On reflection I am pleased with the result; it isn't too playful or childish, yet isn't cold and boring.
 The colours provide a decent amount of contrast.

 I wanted the look and functionality of the hyperlinks to be intuitive so read a little about achieving the right aesthetics
 - [WebFX - Designing and styling hyperlinks](https://www.webfx.com/blog/web-design/designing-hyperlinks-tips-and-best-practices/)